recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 They spoke, and when men and women understood the subject-matter there lacked no interest.
 The grass was dry fuel for the dropped fire.

 There stood in the middle of the town a council-tree, huge of bole, many-branched and forest-leaved.
 Beneath it the tribe had held council since the days of the far-back mother from whom it took origin and name.
-The day that{113} followed the market they held the council here.
+The day that followed the market they held the council here.
 The elders sat around the trunk of the tree, and about these the chief men and women and the others in their degrees made larger and larger rings.

 All the chief men and women spoke, and some spake twice.
 All day that council held, a council to be marked by the tribe, in their annals of the earth, with a stone and a pillar and an altar smoke.
 When it began the eastern side of the tree was golden, when it ended the western.